glitch-soc/mastodon/README.md

 To set up **macOS** for native development, complete the following steps:

+- Use a Ruby version manager to install the specified version from `.ruby-version`
+- Run `bundle` to install required gems
-- Install [Homebrew] and run `brew install postgresql@14 redis imagemagick libidn nvm` to install the required project dependencies
+- Run `brew install postgresql@14 redis imagemagick libidn` to install required dependencies
-- Use a Ruby version manager to activate the ruby in `.ruby-version` and run `nvm use` to activate the node version from `.nvmrc`
+- Navigate to Mastodon's root directory and run `brew install nvm` then `nvm use` to use the version from `.nvmrc`
-- Run the `bin/setup` script, which will install the required ruby gems and node packages and prepare the database for local development
+- Run `yarn` to install required packages
+- Run `corepack enable && corepack prepare`
+- Run `RAILS_ENV=development bundle exec rails db:setup`
-- Finally, run the `bin/dev` script which will launch services via `overmind` (if installed) or `foreman`
+- Finally, run `bin/dev` which will launch the local services via `overmind` (if installed) or `foreman`

 ### Docker